 BRITISH MUSEUM TOUR – THE PRACTICALS

-The British Museum Tour takes place at 2.30 pm every Monday, every*Wednesday and every Saturday.
+The British Museum Tour takes place at 2.15 pm, every*Wednesday

 N.B.
 The British Museum tour ends, needless to say, in the British Museum, which is very near three Tube stops: Russell Square, Holborn and Tottenham Court Road.

 If you can’t make one of the regularly scheduled, just-turn-up, British Museum Tour it can always be booked as a private tour.
 If you go private you can have the British Museum Tour walk – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
 Ring Fiona or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.